sulli365/crawl4ai-rag/memory-bank/activeContext.md

 - MCP integration provides a more robust and structured way to access GitHub repositories
 - Fallback mechanisms are essential for ensuring system reliability when external services are unavailable
 - Mock responses can be used for testing when MCP servers are not available
+- Subprocess-based communication with MCP servers is more reliable than HTTP-based approaches
+- Proper error handling and retry logic are essential for robust MCP server communication
+- Standardizing the MCP server communication approach across the codebase improves maintainability